top of page

 What are Grubs?

 Grubs are the larval (or worm) state of many types of beetles.
 The beetles lay their eggs in your lawn.
 The newly hatched worms work their way through the thatch and into the soil, where they feed on the roots of grass plants.
-Most beetles lay their eggs in mid to late summer and do their greatest damage during the fall months.
+Most beetles lay their eggs in mid to late summer and do their most significant damage during the fall months.

 Out of sight...out of mind